Cards Against Humanity donating profits from orders in 22 states to abortion fund

-MYRTLE BEACH, S.C.
-(WBTW) — As part of a campaign dubbed “Your State Sucks,” popular party game Cards Against Humanity says it is donating 100% of its profits from orders placed in 22 states to the National Network of Abortion Funds.
+As part of a campaign dubbed “Your State Sucks,” popular party game Cards Against Humanity says it is donating 100% of its profits from orders placed in 22 states to the National Network of Abortion Funds, KTLA sister station WBTW reports.

 The game designers announced the campaign early last month following the Supreme Court decision to overturn Roe v.
 Wade in June.